Anti-Hero (song): Composition

-"Anti-Hero" explores Swift's publicity, fame, and personal issues; it marks a return to the autobiographical songwriting that she deviated from on the 2020 albums Folklore and Evermore.
-In a self-recorded video posted onto Instagram, Swift said it was one of the most honest songs she had written.
-The lyrics contain cryptic allusions to Swift's public image and personal life that generated diverse interpretations.
+"Anti-Hero" explores Swift's publicity, fame, and personal issues.
+It returns to the autobiographical songwriting that she deviated from on the 2020 albums Folklore and Evermore and contains cryptic allusions to her public and private lives that generated diverse interpretations.
+In a self-recorded video posted onto Instagram, Swift said that the track was influenced by how her life became "unmanageably sized", which made her "struggle with the idea of not feeling like a person".
+She described the song as a "guided tour" through the things that contributed to her self-loathing.
 The track starts with Swift examining her flaws: "I have this thing where I get older but just never wiser", which Carl Wilson from Slate described as a reflection on her early fame.

-In the first verse ("Midnights become my afternoons/ When my depression works the graveyard shift/ All the people I've ghosted stand there in the room"), she looks back on her difficult past.
+In the first verse ("When my depression works the graveyard shift/ All the people I've ghosted stand there in the room"), she looks back on her difficult past.
 According to The Washington Posts Emily Yahr, these lines allude to Swift's past celebrity controversies, including the events in 2016 that made Swift think her career was over.

-The second verse has Swift discussing how her fame hinders her from having real, meaningful connections: "Sometimes I feel like everyone is a sexy baby/ And I'm the monster on the hill/ Too big to hang out/ Slowly lurching towards your favorite city/ Pierced through the heart but never killed;" there were varied opinions about whether these lines conjectured an insult, a confession, or an exaggerated self-image, and some internet audiences said they potentially referred to the sitcom series 30 Rock.
-Lindsay Zoladz of The New York Times thought that the "sexy baby" lyric demonstrated the fetishization of female youth in the music industry.
-Swift then makes fun of her public display of charitable acts with the lines, "Did you hear my covert narcissism/ I disguise as altruism/ Like some kind of congressman?"
+The second verse discusses how her fame hinders her from having real, meaningful connections: "Sometimes I feel like everyone is a sexy baby/ And I'm the monster on the hill;" there were varied opinions about whether these lines conjectured an insult, a confession, or an exaggerated self-image, and some internet audiences said they potentially referred to the sitcom series 30 Rock.
+Lindsay Zoladz of The New York Times opined that the "sexy baby" lyric demonstrated the fetishization of female youth in the music industry.
+Swift makes fun of her public display of charitable acts with the lines, "Did you hear my covert narcissism/ I disguise as altruism/ Like some kind of congressman?"